sheodox/jisho-quickfire/readme.md

 ## Connecting to the server

-Navigate to `localhost` in your address bar (alternatively `localhost:3000` if you made the port change in app.js).
+Navigate to `localhost` in your browser (alternatively `localhost:3000` if you made the port change in app.js).